Bandit UTV Suspension Warranty Policy

 Q: Why does Bandit recommend shock covers?

-A: Shock covers will keep stones and rocks from pelting your shock shafts.
+A: Shock covers will keep mud, stones and rocks from pelting your shocks and shock shafts.
 Dents in shafts can happen with any brand of shock shafts.
 Once dents occur this will drag dirt up into your seals and could potentially cause premature seal failure.
 We are sharing this to try to make your shocks last as long as possible.
 Shock covers do not cause damage to shocks.
 Shock covers are nylon material that heat passes through easily.
-You may not need to run shock covers in sand dunes although trails and mud conditions will have many rocks from small to large in the different terrains/soils.
+You may not need to run shock covers in sand dunes although trails and mud conditions will have many rocks from small to large in the different terrains / soils.
 Shock covers can be purchased from companies such as PRP, or many other companies listed on Ebay.
 To measure the length for your shock covers, measure the length of your spring stacks when shock is at full extension and measure the outer circumference of your springs.
 This will give you the length and the circumference size needed.
 It is a good idea to remove your shock covers after dirty rides and wash them along with cleaning off any dirt particles on your shocks as a regular part of maintenance.

 Q: Does Bandit sell shock covers or limit straps?